-Each licence has a named 'Designated Individual' (DI), who is responsible for ensuring compliance with the Act and the conditions of the licence we provide.
+Each licence has a named 'Designated Individual' (DI), who is responsible for ensuring compliance with the Act and licence conditions.

 Bodies or body parts stored or used for anatomical examination must be kept on licensed premises.
 However, the DI can give written permission to move bodies or body parts to unlicensed premises.
 This can only be done where: